Frank A. Perret: Career as an Engineer

-He studied physics at Polytechnic Institute of New York University and was then employed in the laboratories of Thomas Edison in the Lower East Side, where he worked on the development of engines and dynamos.
+He studied physics at Polytechnic Institute of New York University and was then employed in the laboratories of Thomas Edison on the Lower East Side, where he worked on the development of engines and dynamos.
 In 1886, he founded the Elektron Manufacturing Company, together with John A. Barrett, a small company that designed and produced electronic devices.
-Frank A. Perret became involved in the development of the theory of EMF (s:.Counter-electromotive force, CEMF), and invented the Perret electric motor.
+Frank A. Perret became involved in the development of the theory of electromotive forces (EMFs) (s:.Counter-electromotive force, CEMF), and invented the Perret electric motor.
 In 1889, Perret appointed Elihu H. Cutler to oversee the expansion of the company, and with it a new factory in Springfield in Massachusetts.
 Among other things, Perret's company built elevators, and was later acquired in 1906 by the Otis Elevator Company.
 In 1902, Perret fell ill having suffered 'nervous prostration caused by overwork'.
 In 1903, Perret went to Italy to recuperate, and it was there in Naples, that he had his first encounter with Vesuvius.
 He soon made the acquaintance of the Director of the Vesuvius Volcano Observatory, Prof. Raffaele V. Matteucci, and by 1906 had become Prof. Matteucci's honorary assistant at the Observatory.